MichaeLeroy/overflow-research/README.md

 Larger than expected or long-running data streams can cause counters or accumulators to overflow.

-### Julia is not C, and Wrapped Integer Overflow is much less Dangerous.
+### Julia is not C, Wrapping is much less Dangerous.

 Julia is not C.  The likelihood of unintended integer overflow is somewhat reduced.
-Even given an overflow, the mechanisms for serious bugs are strongly mitigated in Julia Code.
+And, given an overflow, the mechanisms for serious bugs are strongly mitigated in Julia Code.

-By default Julia array accesses are bounds checked, s array access attempts and handles memory
+Unlike C, Julia objects are dynamically typed...

-management automatically, removing the most serious errors resulting from integer overflow.
+By default Julia array accesses are bounds checked and memory management management is handled automatically, removing the most serious errors resulting from integer overflow.
 Also, loops are often constructed from ranges or enumerations, rather than

 ## What are the Advantages of Wrapped Overflow?